Cloakworks-collective/shadow_warfare/README.md

 - **Why?** Zero-knowledge proofs allow the validation of a player's army without revealing its composition to the public or the opponent.
 By storing only the hash of the army's composition on-chain, the game ensures that the details of a player's defensive army remain private.
 This secrecy is crucial for strategic planning and defense, as it prevents opponents from tailoring their attacks to exploit specific weaknesses in the defender's army.

+- When a player is attacked, if his city is well defended, then the player keeps his defense army private thanks to his army commitment.
+- If the player's defense is destroyed then the player is required to commit a new defense army.
+- In case of having the same defense after an attack, we can say that there is a bit of information leaked about the defense army because the attacker army is public.
+- But this makes the game more strategic as players seek to win points challenging each other.

 ### Report Opponent's Attack

 - **Why?** Reporting the outcome of an opponent's attack using zero-knowledge proofs serves multiple purposes: